The Human Duplicators: Production

-The Human Duplicators interior shots were filmed at Producers Studio in Hollywood.
-Exterior locations were Bronson Canyon in Griffith Park in Los Angeles and a school located at 5210 Clinton Street, which was used as the Space Research Corp. building where the scientists work.
+Interior shots for The Human Duplicators were filmed at Producers Studio in Hollywood.
+Exterior locations were Bronson Canyon in Griffith Park in Los Angeles and a school located at 5210 Clinton Street, which was used as the Space Research Corp. building where the scientists in the film worked.
 The exact dates of filming are unavailable, but Hugo Grimaldi Productions copyrighted the film on October 21, 1964.

 In The Overlook Film Encyclopedia: Science Fiction, British film scholar Phil Hardy lists the movie as an American-Italian co-production made by Woolner Brothers and Independenti Regionali.
 It was one of two such co-productions directed by Grimaldi and released in 1965, the other being its companion film Mutiny in Outer Space.

 Why Richard Kiel's name was not included on the movie poster remains a mystery, although the packaging of a VHS tape of unknown date identifies the film's stars as "Richard 'Jaws' Kiel and Hugh 'Ward Cleaver' Beaumont."
 The film was Beaumont's final picture before retiring from acting.

+Release

-ReleaseThe Human Duplicators was the color first feature on a double bill with the black-and-white Mutiny in Outer Space.
+The Human Duplicators was the color first feature on a double bill with the black-and-white Mutiny in Outer Space.

 The film was released in the US on 3 March 1965 and at an unspecified date the same year in Canada.
 It opened in Mexico on 14 December 1967 as Humanoides asesinos ("Humanoids, murderers").
 A day later in West Germany, where Nader was well known for playing "tough FBI agent Jerry Cotton in eight highly successful but rubbishy crime thrillers" it premiered as FBI jagt Phantom ("FBI hunts Phantom").
 The movie was released to theaters in Italy as Agente Spaziale K-1 ("Space Agent K-1") and in France as Les Créatures de Kolos ("The Creatures of Kolos").
 In Belgium it was shown under both the French title and the Dutch title Schepsels van Kolos ("Creatures of Kolos").
-The film was also released theatrically in Brazil, Greece and Spain.
+The film was also released theatrically in Brazil, Greece, and Spain.
 In France, the video version's title was Kolos, l'agent cosmique ("Kolos, the Cosmic Agent").
 One of the titles used for a VHS of the movie in the US was Jaws of the Alien.
 Kiel appeared as the character Jaws in The Spy Who Loved Me (1977) and Moonraker (1979).

 The movie was theatrically released in the US by Woolner Brothers Pictures Inc., by International Film Distributors in Canada and by Regal Films International in the UK.
 Distribution in the US switched to Allied Artists in 1966 and 40 years later, in 2006, the American company Better Television Distribution had acquired the world-wide TV syndication rights.
-For personal home viewing, VHS tapes of The Human Duplicators were released in the 1980s by Joy Home Video in West Germany and at unknown dates by International Video Entertainment, ThrillerVideo and Star Classics Video in the US.
+For personal home viewing, VHS tapes of The Human Duplicators were released in the 1980s by Joy Home Video in West Germany and at unknown dates by International Video Entertainment, ThrillerVideo, and Star Classics Video in the US.
 The Star Classics VHS release is called Jaws of the Alien.